California Coastal Commission unanimously approves Coastal Development Permit, clearing the way for dismantlement and decontamination to proceed.

 The first railcar laden with dismantlement debris leaves SONGS.
 The first shipment included roughly 82,000 lbs. of asbestos-containing material.

 Crews remove the Unit 3 generator rotor for shipment to the Fermi 2 nuclear plant in Michigan.
 The heavy lift is performed safely.
 This rotor joins its sister from Unit 2 at the Fermi plant.

 Southern California Edison distributed a three-volume set of plans supporting the offsite relocation of the spent nuclear fuel currently stored at the San Onofre Nuclear Generating Station.
 The strategies are outlined in the Action Plan, Strategic Plan and Conceptual Transportation Plan.

 To further build momentum toward commercially reasonable offsite storage or disposal solutions, and to urge the federal government to meet its legal obligations, SCE and the counties of Orange and San Diego announced the formation of a stakeholder coalition, Action for Spent Fuel Solutions Now.

 Building demolition begins at SONGS.
 The K-60 warehouse, along with the K-40/50 building are the first to come down.
-In the months that follow, additional perimeter buildings would be dismantled, including the Unit 3 diesel generator buildings.
+In the months that follow, additional perimeter buildings would be dismantled, including the Units 2 and 3 diesel generator buildings.
 By the end of the year, 26 structures would be demolished by contractors.

 The SONGS team is honored with a Top Innovative Practice award from the Nuclear Energy Institute for our spent nuclear fuel canister repair method using a metallic overlay.